 This can be the easiest part—use who you have already!
 Invite friends, family, and coworkers to an evening meeting to assign some roles and think about Step Two.

 Choosing roles will make your next steps much easier.

 The topic of Earth Day 2020 is climate action.
 Your action can take a lot of forms.
 Not sure of the right topic?
-Read our Climate Discussion Kit for ideas.
+Read our Climate Discussion Kit below for ideas.

 Earth Day is Wednesday April 22, but you can hold events at any point that week or in April!
 You’ll need…

 …A place (at home, a streaming service, or a video call platform)

 …The main point of contact (this can be a general email like earthday2020[your city]@gmail.com)

 …and the major details that people should know.
 Once you have those, register the event on the Earth Day map and calendar.
 If you have to make any edits later, email [email protected] with the changes.

 More than one billion people participated in the last Earth Day.
 So don’t worry — you have an audience out there.
 Let them know they can participate by sending the message on a few platforms: